+Additions (deductions) to not accests attributable to

 Additions (deductions) to net assets attributable to

-Investment earnings
+Investments 00.070

 Interest and dividends \$ 38,078

 Net appreciation of investments 1,123,453

 Net unrealized appreciation on futures 3,278

 Net unrealized loss on foreign currency (9,647)

 Other 1,948

 Total investment gain 1,157,110

 Total additions from investments 1,157,110

 Deductions from net assets attributable to

 Net transfers out of Master Trust 713,739

 Administrative expenses 34,259

 Total deductions 747,998

 Net increase in net assets available for benefits 409,112

 Net assets available for benefits

 Beginning of year 8,541,399

 End of year \$8,950,511

-At the May 6, 2005 meeting of the Joint Administrative Board ("JAB"), the JAB approved a charter for the Fiduciary Investment Review Committee ("FIRC") that delegated the overall investment strategy for the Master Trust investments, along with all other day to day fiduciary investment responsibilities, to FIRC.
+Through February 17, 2005, the Finance Committee of the Xerox Board of Directors was responsible for approving the overall investment strategy for the Master Trust investments, including the broad guidelines under which they are managed.
+On February 17, 2005, the Finance Committee approved the Fiduciary Investment Review Committee ("FIRC") charter, which gives FIRC responsibility and discretionary authority for establishing and overseeing the overall investment strategy for the Master Trust Investments, while the Finance Committee continues its oversight of FIRC.
 The Xerox Corporate Treasurer chairs FIRC, which is composed of corporate officers who oversee the management of the funds on a regular basis.
-Xerox retains General Motors Asset Management and its affiliates to provide investment services to this Plan, including investment management, asset allocation, research, and the selection, evaluation, and monitoring of investment managers.
-As of December 31, 2006, the JAB consisted of nine members, including four representatives of Xerox Corporation and five representatives of UNITE.
+As of October 26, 2001, Xerox retained General Motors Asset Management and its affiliates to provide investment services to this plan, including investment management, asset allocation, research, and the selection, evaluation, and monitoring of investment managers.